 With a cost of approx. £3 per head of population the benefits are huge :-

 Speeds on faster pre-speed roads fall most (6-7mph).
 Average falls for roads were 1.3mph in Portsmouth, Warrington 1.45mph, Calderdale 2.0mph and Bristol 2.7 mph.
 Some roads are exempted.
 Everyone benefits across the network from fewer crashes.
 Casualties reduce 20% network wide.
 Physical activity levels rise.
-It resets the consensus on how we drive around people.
+It resets the consensus on how we drive in situations where people and motor vehicles mix.

 For the cost of 20mph for a 200,000 person population (£600k), a transport shopping basket would contain just four traffic controlled junctions (at £150k) or 13 puffin crossings (at £45k).